 Using novel computational approaches, graduate student Sean Liu develops better tools for analyzing data.

 When social scientists administer surveys and questionnaires, they cannot always count on the scrupulous cooperation of their respondents: It’s human nature to get distracted when faced with a form.
 So how can researchers sort through what may be unreliable data to identify statistically significant answers to their questions?
-That’s where Shiyao “Sean” Liu comes in.
+That’s where Shiyao Liu comes in.

 “I have designed a tool for reducing measurement errors when respondents don’t pay serious attention to online questions,” says Liu, a sixth-year PhD candidate in political science.
 Through statistical methods he has devised, Liu can detect and eliminate random-seeming answers that make for a noisy dataset.
 “With cleaner data, it’s easier to discover patterns and generate meaningful results.”

 Liu’s work on this computational tool earned the Best Graduate Student Poster Award from the Society of Political Methodology in 2019.
-It is one thrust of his dissertation research, which focuses on optimizing social science survey methods and data analysis.
+It is one thrust of her dissertation research, which focuses on optimizing social science survey methods and data analysis.

 Fast start